 Are you looking for recipes using mincemeat?
 Do you have a jar of leftover mincemeat lurking in your fridge after Christmas?
-If so don’t let it go to waste and make these easy apple and mincemeat swirls instead.
+If so don't let it go to waste and give these easy and delicious puff pastry apple and mincemeat pinwheels a try instead.

 If you're looking for more recipes using mincemeat check out the ideas below from some of my blogging friends.